Update of the 2010 Australian Guidelines for the Prevention and Control of Infection in Healthcare (2010 Guidelines)

 Infectious Disease Physician and Epidemiology

 Executive Director, ACT Pathology; Infectious Diseases Physician and Microbiologist - Canberra Hospital and Professor, Medical School at the Australian National University.

-Infectious Disease Physician, Clinical Microbiology and Antibiotic Resistance
+Infectious Disease Physician, Clinical Microbiology and Antimicrobial Resistance

 Ms Sylvia Gandossi